Hoekz/JS-TDD-201/README.md

 ## NodeJS (Future Release)

- - List of existing tutorials.
+ - List of existing resources.
  - Waiting for insight into examples needed.

 ## React (Future Release)

- - List of existing tutorials.
+ - List of existing resources.
  - Waiting for insight into examples needed.

 ## Angular (Future Release)

- - List of existing tutorials.
+ - List of existing resources.
  - Waiting for insight into examples needed.